hmcts/golden-path-nodejs/docs/index.md

   - [#golden-path](https://hmcts-reform.slack.com/app_redirect?channel=golden-path) is for community discussion about the tutorials.
   - [#labs-build-notices](https://hmcts-reform.slack.com/app_redirect?channel=labs-build-notices) Jenkins build notices channel.
   - [#platops-help](https://hmcts-reform.slack.com/app_redirect?channel=platops-help) is for raising support requests to the `Platform Operations` team.

+## Troubleshooting

+If you run into any issues while running through the steps below, please see our [troubleshooting](https://hmcts.github.io/cloud-native-platform/troubleshooting/#troubleshooting-issues) guide for information on how to resolve any issues you may encounter.

 ## Steps